Creative Therapies - What Does It Mean?

-Creative arts therapies are accessible by everyone and you don’t need to have any art skills or experience.
-The word ‘arts’ refers to different ways of exploring, which can include: music, painting, movement, clay, poetry, drama, writing or any other art form you can think of.
+Creative therapies are accessible by everyone and you don’t need to have any art skills or experience.
+It refers to different ways of exploring, which can include: music, painting, movement, clay, poetry, drama, writing or any other art form you can think of.
 It’s not about making a presentation piece; it's about the connection to creating something itself.
 It is also about inviting a sense of play and enjoyment into the experience of therapy.

 ”Creativity Is Intelligence Having Fun” - Albert Einstein

 Sometimes, it can be hard to find the right words to communicate how we are, what we are feeling, or to describe a difficult part of our journey.
 We can often feel drawn to a song, picture, story, or another art form that says it better than we can.
 I therefore see creativity as a very individual, natural human state of expression; I believe that by engaging with creative process in therapy, we can begin to express our feelings and experiences in a way they can be better understood.

 “Often The Hands Will Solve A Mystery That The Intellect Has Struggled With In Vain”